Hunting For The Dinner Table: How, Where, and When to Get Healthy Meat

 CPW wants you to hunt, be safe, and have a good time.
 Call and talk to their Customer Service Representatives.
 The phone number for customer service is 303/297-1192.
 If you're new to elk hunting, that's okay; say so and they'll get you off on the right foot.

-Ask about the Ranching for Wildlife (RFW) Program.
+Ranching for Wildlife (RFW) Program.
 RFW is a collaboration between landowners who own large tracts of land (minimum 12,000 acres) and CPW.
 It allows hunters' access to private land that they would not normally get.

 We've been through a lot here but I want to make a few more comments about what to do with your elk meat before wrapping up (no pun intended!).
 Let's say you went through all of what we discussed, you went out, made that perfect shot, and you now have that cow lying in front of you.
 What next?
 Field dressing a 500 to 600 pound animal is hard work, so be ready!
 I've watched my partner get winded just cutting an animal up!